dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Tested macOS**

-- OC90+ and Ventura 13.4+ is the only focus of current testing.
+- OC90+ and Ventura 13.6+ is the only focus of current testing.

 **Hardware**

-- Asus Prime B450M-II  works well in MacOS Ventura 13.4.
-It's safe to update, and all testing will only include 4002 BIOS (or later) going forward.
-Flash to 4002 (https://www.asus.com/us/motherboards-components/motherboards/prime/prime-b450m-a-ii/helpdesk_bios/?model2Name=PRIME-B450M-A-II).
+- Asus Prime B450M-II  works well in MacOS Ventura 13.6.
+It's safe to update, and all testing will only include 4204 BIOS (or later) going forward.
+Flash to 4024 (see above).
 After Flash, load all BIOS defaults.
 Then disable GPU ReBar, disable serial, disable secure boot, disable fast boot, disable CSM.
 Set XMP to on (if your RAM is capable).
 Enable above 4G Decoding.
 - Ryzen 5600X [If you use another Ryzen chip with a different number of cores, changes are required]
 - An AMD GPU is required regardless of which Ryzen CPU you use, no exceptions; ADGPMOD=PIKERA is in place for allowing any of the newer supported GPUs without issue.
 The AMD580 and AMD5700 are directly tested.
   - Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.
-- 32GB RAM PC3600 [2 x 16GB DIMMs]
+- 64GB RAM PC3600 [2 x 32GB DIMMs]
 - 1TB NVME [HP EX920]
 - Generic EVGA 550W PSU
 - Phanteks Enthoo Evolv MATX Tempered Glass Case.
 - I do not use wifi or bluetooth on this machine in any capacity; you're on your own.
 I strongly suggest Broadcom/Fenvi.
 You'll need to map that port, depending on where you plug in the wireless/BT adapter.
+Note with Sonoma you'll probably want to flip to Intel BT/Wifi.
+Haven't tried with this motherboard / cannot provide support.

 **Working**